 This type of organic matter composting process provides a good balance of nutrients to your plants without adding harmful chemicals.

-You can also add kitchen scraps to organic compost piles such as leftover fruits and vegetable skins, which leads to the big question.
-Can you put onions in compost heaps?
+You can also add kitchen scraps to organic compost piles such as leftover fruit and vegetable skins, which leads to the big question.
+Can you compost onions?

 Onions (Allium cepa) can be added to compost bins, but should be added with caution or avoided altogether, and here’s why!